 The lost episodes: Zappa's teens

-Lost in a whirlpool, Sleeping in a jar, The legend of the golden arches, Guitar waltz
+Lost in a whirlpool, Pound for a brown, Sleeping in a jar, Waltz for guitar, Mice, The Blackouts

 Pal and Original sound: working with Paul Buff